redwoodjs/redwoodjs-com-archive/docs/testing.md

 #### mockGraphQLQuery()

-Redwood provides a test function `mockGraphQLQuery()` for providing the result of a given named GraphQL.
+Redwood provides the test function `mockGraphQLQuery()` for providing the result of a given named GraphQL.
 In this case our query is named `getArticle` and we can mock that in our test as follows:

 ```javascript{8-16,20}
 // web/src/components/Article/Article.test.js